jrbeverly/jotto/README.md

 ## Development

 If you are developing on Windows, it is recommended to install the IDE [IntelliJ IDEA](https://www.jetbrains.com/idea/), a java editor.
 This will work with the existing `jotto.iml` present in the source directory.
+The output of the build process is available [here](/../builds/artifacts/master/download?job=deploy).
+The artifacts have an expiration period to ensure that old build artifacts are properly cleaned up.

 [license-badge]: https://img.shields.io/badge/license-MIT-blue.svg?maxAge=2592000
 [license-link]: LICENSE